 • Vinegar splash = brightness without extra sauces.

-🥶 Step 6: Storage & Waste Reduction Hacks
+πŸ₯Ά Step 6: Storage Hacks and Waste Reduction Techniques

-The average American family wastes $1,500/year in groceries.
+The average U.S. family throws away $1,500 in food every year.
 A minimalist pantry fixes this.

 1. FIFO (First In, First Out)